Rick Strahl's Weblog

 Looks like my "Taming Mobile Apps with Cordova and Visual Studio" article went live recently.
 If you want to find out how to use the new and pretty awesome Visual Studio Tools for Apache Cordova for building Web based, hybrid Mobile apps, this article is a great starting point.
 The article gives an overview of Cordova and then walks through examples with special focus on building iOS apps.

-Tip: Create a Visual Studio Menu option to Open a Command Window
+Tip: Create a Visual Studio Menu option to Open a Terminal (and other things)

 January 09, 2015 - Maui, HI

 Using Cordova and Visual Studio to build iOS Mobile Apps